 Information in the public domain indicates that these attacks may have been planned for months and that the alleged killer sent a package to the University of Colorado on July 12 that may have documented his plan.
 He may have had a Batman poster on his wall at home and identified himself as an evil character in a Batman movie.
 Also, the alleged perpetrator may have amassed an arsenal of bombs, guns and ammunition to prepare for the attacks.

 Sen. Frank Lautenberg, a strong advocate against Second Amendment rights, wasted no time in filing Senate Amendment 2575 to the Senate cyber security legislation expected to be debated this week.
 MSNBC describes the amendment as legislation “to ban high-capacity gun magazines that allow shooters to fire off multiple rounds in quick succession.”
 Sens.
 Barbara Boxer (D-Calif.), Jack Reed (D-R.I.), Robert Menendez (D-N.J.), Kirsten Gillibrand (D-N.Y.), Chuck Schumer (D-N.Y.) and Dianne Feinstein (D-Calif.) are co-sponsoring this amendment.

 This amendment raises serious and grave constitutional concerns.
 Given that it would ban clips with more than ten rounds, it would seem to fall into a category that may fail the Heller test.
-In the landmark Supreme Court case District of Columbia v.
-Heller , 554 U.S. 570 (2008) the Court held that the Second Amendment protects an individual right to possess a firearm.
+In the landmark Supreme Court case

 On page 64 of the Opinion of the Court, Justice Antonin Scalia wrote, “We hold that the District’s ban on handgun possession in the home violates the Second Amendment, as does its prohibition against rendering any lawful firearm in the home operable for the purpose of immediate self-defense.”
 The Lautenberg approach may not pass constitutional muster.
 This language may functionally ban a number of handguns, including smaller handguns, which are often used by women for self defense.
 The impact of this legislation merits further constitutional hearings and investigation.